You’ve been accepted into Work Study! Now what?

 - The employer will be able to verify that you have been accepted into the Work Study program by consulting the accepted/refused student list.

-- If hired, the employer must complete a Work Study Job Assignment Form.pdf with you.
-The employer must give you a copy of the form and then fax, email or mail a hard copy to the Scholarships and Student Aid Office so that you can be matched to the position.
+- Your employer must complete a Work Study Job Assignment Form (PDF) with you.
+Your employer must give you a copy of the form and then fax, email or mail a hard copy to the Scholarships and Student Aid Office so that you can be matched to the position.

 YOU are responsible for:

-- Ensuring that you have been approved for Work Study by consulting the accepted/refused student list prior to attending a job interview for a Work Study position.
+- Ensuring that you have been approved for Work Study by consulting the accepted/refused student list before attending a job interview for a Work Study position

 YOUR EMPLOYER is responsible for: